prebid/prebid.github.io/dev-docs/modules/userId.md

 ## Criteo RTUS

-Criteo Real Time User Sync is aimed to be used as an alternative for platforms that cannot drop their cookies due to Safari 3rd party restriction.
+Criteo Real Time User Sync (RTUS) is designed for use as an alternative for platforms that cannot drop their cookies due to Safari 3rd party restriction.

 ### Criteo RTUS Registration

-In order to use Criteo rtus id a bidder must reach out to Criteo and get their unique client identifier.
+In order to use a Criteo rtus id a bidder must reach out to Criteo and get their unique client identifier.

 ### Criteo RTUS Configuration